-Sony Ericsson Xperia Neo spotted in the FCC with support for AT&T 3GAlex Wagner - Deputy Managing Editor, News Desk
+Sony Ericsson Xperia Neo spotted in the FCC with support for AT&T 3GAlex Wagner - Editorial Director of News and Content

 Sony Ericsson's Xperia PLAY may be destined to hit Verizon's shelves sometime this spring, but Big Red may not be the only one getting a shiny new Xperia device.
 The Sony Ericsson Xperia Neo, which was made official last month at MWC, was recently spotted lounging around in the FCC and getting certified for use with UMTS II and UMTS V bands.
 What exactly does that mean?
 Those are the 850MHz and 1900MHz, which AT&T just so happens to use to broadcast its 3G signal.